Bazaar, 9.30 am,

 Lines of communication

-During the school year, someone from the Religious School is in the school office weekday mornings and during class hours on Wednesday and Sunday.
+During the school year, someone from the Religious School is in the school office on most weekday mornings and during class hours on Wednesday and Sunday.
 You may leave a message on our answering machine at any time; we will return your call.

 Religious School Office: 201-833-8466